sergicontre/microfrontends-state-management/readme.md

-# Micro Fronetends state management example
+# Micro Frontends state management example

 This is an example project to show how to manage data/state with Web Components using Micro Frontends techniques.